alexprz/MVA_OT_Project/README.md

 * `tests.py` some tests.
 * `requirements.txt` the required package for reproducting the examples.
 * `requirements_test.txt` the additional packages required for testing.

+### References:

+[1] Lenaic  Chizat  and  Francis  Bach.
+On  the  Global  Convergence  of  Gra-dient Descent for Over-parameterized Models using Optimal Transport.